 - Don’t Cap Commissions: If you’re in Finance, the above statement might give you a minor panic attack- but sales incentive programs that include commission caps send the message to reps to relax and stop bringing in new deals once they reach their set quota.

 - Pay Your Reps Timely (and Accurately): For sales managers, you never want to discover that your reps are spending more time calculating their commissions and trying to double check their payments are correct.
 Any time spent shadow accounting is lost sales time.
 Using data-driven, end-to-end sales performance management (SPM) sales leaders can see critical sales data, and reps can see their earned commission in real time.
 When commissions are calculated automatically, compensation teams can ensure accurate, timely payouts–so everyone wins!

 Since there is no denying the tie between sales compensation and motivation, companies need to be certain their best reps are being paid fairly and accurately so they’ll continue to produce at the best of their abilities.
 With the top-performing reps accounting for nearly 60 percent of a company’s sales, retaining your top talent is critical.

 So what does that mean for you?
 When you’re working on your sales commission model, also consider these less obvious influences on your sales compensation plans, and how each one can affect motivating your sales reps.

-- Complexity of the Compensation Plan: In order for your sales reps to be motivated by their sales compensation plans, those plans must be clearly communicated and easy to understand.
-You want to drive the right behavior, so clearly define goals and outline how reps will be compensated when each goal, or percentage of the goal, is met.
+- Complexity of the Compensation Plan: In order for your sales reps to be motivated by their sales compensation plans, their plans must be clearly communicated and easy to understand.
+You want to drive the right behavior, so it’s important clearly define goals and outline how reps will be compensated when each goal, or percentage of the goal, is met.
 Explain who else will be paid out on a typical deal, the accelerators or bonuses that are built in, and any other unique circumstances of the plan.
 The more each individual knows, the better.

 Sales Commission Plan Template Examples